Highly Disruptive Technology

 The principles of MHD have been known since the studies of Michael Faraday in the 1830's.
 However, the first attempts to construct a large MHD generator, made in 1938, were unsuccessful due to poor knowledge of the plasma properties.
 By 1959 the understanding and the technology progressed to the point that 10 kW of electric power was generated in an MHD device.

 "The technology is a mouthful—Magnetohydrodynamics, or MHD—but the concept is simple.
 Concentrate the rays of the sun by mirrors or lens to create superheated gas and then use superconducting magnets to extract electricity from this gas.
-Think of the system as an electrical generator where wires are replaced by ionized gas." - Forbes
+Think of the system as an electrical generator where wires are replaced by ionised gas." - Forbes

 "Superconducting wires have been known to carry electricity for years with no measurable loss" - National Geographic